tyknkd/news-analyzer/README.md

 | Event collaboration messaging                                                                                                                                                                                | [components/mq-support](https://github.com/tyknkd/news-analyzer/tree/main/components/mq-support)                                                                                                                                                                                                                                                                                                                                                     |
 | [Continuous delivery](https://github.com/tyknkd/news-analyzer/actions)                                                                                                                                       | [github/workflows](https://github.com/tyknkd/news-analyzer/tree/main/.github/workflows)                                                                                                                                                                                                                                                                                                                                                              |

+## Testing
+Gradle is used to implement unit and integration tests, and these tests are incorporated into the continuous integration/continuous deployment workflow.
+Using test doubles and mock external services, the unit tests check each element of the system (e.g., database operations, message queue, data processing, etc.), and the integration tests check that these elements function together at the app level as expected: that the data can be reliably (1) collected, (2) stored in the collector database, (3) transferred to the data analyzer, (4) processed with unsupervised machine learning (LDA), (5) stored in the analyzer database, (6) passed to the web server, (7) stored in the web-server database, and (8) displayed to the end user in reverse chronological order grouped by topic.
+(It is worth noting that because unsupervised machine learning is being applied to unlabeled data in this project, the article topics can only be identified by common keywords.)

 ## Live Production Environment
 The project is deployed on [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine) and can be accessed at [www.jeitikei.online](https://www.jeitikei.online/)
 ![homepage](https://github.com/tyknkd/news-analyzer/blob/main/images/screenshot_home_page.png)